NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 ------------------------------------------------------------------------

 ## Create a genome index with STAR

+We will be using STAR for aligning reads to the genome.
+Aligners like STAR need an **index** in order to align reads efficiently.
+An index is a computationally-efficient data structure created from a FASTA file -- it turns out to be unreasonably computationally expensive to try to match reads to the text FASTA file, so this preparation step is required.
+It only has to be done once for each FASTA file.

 Before we set up a script, let's explore the possible versions of STAR on Biowulf.